 An Atlanta native, Rachel graduated from Davidson College in 1993 with a degree in Political Science and received her J.D. from the University of Virginia School of Law in 1997.
-Prior to attending law school, Rachel worked in the offices of U.S. Congressman John Lewis and of then U.S. Congressman Don Johnson in Washington, D.C.
+She lives in Morningside with her husband, two daughters and one very lazy lab mix.

 Robyn Miller, Corporate/Tax Counsel

 Robyn has more than 20 years of corporate and tax-exempt law experience, including six years at Ernst & Young working primarily in the nonprofit arena.
 While at Ernst & Young, she worked in the National Tax-Exempt Organizations Group located in Washington, D.C. and worked with large non-profit organizations nationwide.
 She also created tax-exempt research and solution tools for Ernst & Young professionals to use in assisting their tax-exempt clients.
 In addition, she has given speeches nationwide on a variety of tax-exempt-related issues.

 Prior to working at Ernst & Young, she practiced law for five years in Washington, D.C. including litigation, corporate and tax work.
 While in D.C., she organized a pro bono program for one of her firms to provide ongoing legal representation to six non-profit organizations.
 She has also served on the boards of several non-profit organizations, and she led a nonprofit in New York City while attending law school.